scrtdd

 Unit: sec

-End of data window to cross-correlate with respect to pick time (+/- secs).
+End of the data window to cross-correlate, relative to the pick time (+/- seconds).
 Default is 0.50.

 profile.$name.crossCorrelation.p-phase.maxDelay